For which questions do you provide benchmarks?

 Why should you care about benchmarks?

-Benchmarks are a great tool for giving you context to understand your own data and making sure that you focus on the right improvement areas.
+They are a great tool for giving you context to understand your own data and making sure that you focus on the right improvement areas.

 Be sure to interpret them with care and not "aim for the benchmark".
 Different topics may well have a different priority at other companies.
 Make sure to identify what is important in your context and aim high for these cases.